Discover this Bay Area seaside village sparkling with surprises

 Amid the hustle and bustle of San Francisco’s North Bay, the quiet waterside burg of Benicia is a hidden jewel, built on military history dating back to 1849.

-The First Street Promenade/Main Street is the heart of downtown, just a short walk from the marina and resplendent with Victorian-style buildings, a 19th-century church, boutiques, restaurants, antique shops, galleries, bookshops, day spas, and the historic Tannery Building filled with food and arts emporiums.
+The First Street Promenade/Main Street is the heart of downtown, just a short walk from the Benicia Marina and resplendent with Victorian-style buildings, a 19th-century church, boutiques, restaurants, antique shops, day spas, and the historic Tannery Building filled with food and arts emporiums.
+Browse The Vintage Owl for antiques and gorgeously restored vintage shabby-chic items—a portion of proceeds is donated to the National Canine Cancer Foundation.
+Adding creative, sometimes whimsical character to Benicia are hundreds of artists who live and work in studios around the city, and showcase their work at galleries along First Street and the Historical Arsenal District.

 25+ Places to Find Great Art Outside in California